RK0429/kupicelib/doc/modules/sim_analysis.rst

 .. code-block:: python

-    from spicelib.editor.asc_editor import AscEditor  # Imports the class that manipulates the asc file from spicelib.sim.tookit.montecarlo import Montecarlo  # Imports the Montecarlo toolkit class
+    from kupicelib.editor.asc_editor import AscEditor  # Imports the class that manipulates the asc file from kupicelib.sim.tookit.montecarlo import Montecarlo  # Imports the Montecarlo toolkit class

     sallenkey = AscEditor("./testfiles/sallenkey.asc")  # Reads the asc file into memory